 What messages work best: Use flyers as a visual way to let parents know about upcoming events or meetings or to remind them about approaching deadlines, such as the due date for fundraising orders.

 Flyer success tip: Keep your flyers to a single message with brief text; don’t use the same flyer to announce your spring carnival and the upcoming principal’s coffee.
-For maximum effectiveness, post flyers in areas around the school (highly trafficked hallways, on prominent bulletin boards) and also send home a printed copy with each child.
+For maximum effectiveness, post flyers in key areas around the school (highly trafficked hallways, on prominent bulletin boards) and also send home a printed copy with each child.

 Combine Methods To Reach More People